Yabuki, Fukushima

 Yabuki (矢吹町, Yabuki-machi) is a town located in Fukushima Prefecture, Japan.
-As of 1 February 2020, the town had an estimated population of 16,955 in 6051 households, and a population density of 280 persons per km².
+As of 1 February 2020, the town had an estimated population of 16,955 in 6051 households, and a population density of 280 persons per km^{2}.
 The total area of the town was 60.4 km2.

 Geography

 Yabuki is located in the flatlands of south-central Fukushima prefecture, approximately 212 kilometers north of Tokyo.